 Let’s reprioritize our legacy by leaving the kids something far more meaningful than our household goods.
 Let’s leave them a memory box with tangible evidence of who we were and what was important to us.

-As part of a chapter for my new book, Parents of Adult Children: You are Not Alone, I did some research into what thoughtful parents had assembled for their offspring.
+As part of a chapter for my book, Parents of Adult Children: You are Not Alone, I did some research into what thoughtful parents had assembled for their offspring.

 I learned that men who served in the military left their sharpshooter medals, campaign ribbons, and discharge papers.
 Couples who loved to travel left stamped passports, cruise lanyards, and Club Med beads.